stampit-org/docs/properties.md

 # Properties

 You can add properties to the objects created from your stamps.
+These are default properties of your objects.

 ```js
 const HasLog = stampit({